 (b) If the answer is yes, then it should be documented as an ITAAC finding.

 c.
 NRC Response to Different Types of Findings.
-NRC dispositions the finding in accordance with
+NRC dispositions the finding in accordance with the Enforcement Policy.

-1. If the issue is determined not to be related to a specific ITAAC, NRC will designate it as a construction finding, inform the licensee, and evaluate the via the Enforcement Policy.
+1. If the issue is determined not to be related to a specific ITAAC, NRC will designate it as a construction finding, inform the licensee, and evaluate the finding via the Enforcement Policy.

-2. If the issue is determined to be an ITAAC-related construction finding, the staff will inform the licensee and evaluate the via the Enforcement Policy.
+2. If the issue is determined to be an ITAAC-related construction finding, the staff will inform the licensee and evaluate the finding via the Enforcement Policy.

-If the issued is determined to be an ITAAC finding, the staff will inform the licensee and evaluate the via the.
+If the issued is determined to be an ITAAC finding, the staff will inform the licensee and evaluate the finding via theEnforcement Policy.
 Furthermore, the staff will evaluate the need to re-open other closed ITAACs, determine whether the NRC staff has accepted the licensee’s ITAAC closure letter, and, if not, how it will treat the invalid closeout letter.
 If the staff has not yet accepted the letter, it may reject the closeout letter.

 Proceed to Section 1-7 to determine the significance of the finding and the appropriate enforcement action to be taken.